ck3g/package_index/README.md

 ## Improvements:

+  * Use [Whenever gem](https://github.com/javan/whenever) to sync every N hours.
+  * Cache test results (for example using VCR) to avoid hit remote server each time.
   * Extract Packages Parser into a gem
-  * Cache test results (for example using VCR) to avoid hit remote server each time.
+  * Extract Authors and Maintainers into separate table with splitted name and email